Codebase Overview: Neo.mjs - The AI-Native Web Platform

 - Pre-calculates class inheritance chains for fast queries

-- Transforms ~158k lines of code into queryable knowledge
+- Transforms over 158k lines of code into queryable knowledge

 3. GitHub Workflow Server (ai/mcp/server/github-workflow/)